Courtesy the NY Times: (Sorry...)

 Six Democratic presidential contenders have appeared at rallies like the one Mr. Biden headlined, along with some Democratic candidates for Congress in some of the toughest-fought races in the country.

 “My problem with Wal-Mart is that I don’t see any indication that they care about the fate of middle-class people,” Mr. Biden said, standing on the sweltering rooftop of the State Historical Society building here.
 “They talk about paying them $10 an hour.
 That’s true.
-How can you live a middle-class life on that?
+How can you live a middle-class life on that?”

-"“It’s not anti-business,” said Senator Evan Bayh of Indiana, a former head of the moderate Democratic Leadership Council, appearing at an anti-Wal-Mart rally on Tuesday.
+And the pearls of wisdom continue, with stunning brillance from Senator Bayh:"“It’s not anti-business,” said Senator Evan Bayh of Indiana, a former head of the moderate Democratic Leadership Council, appearing at an anti-Wal-Mart rally on Tuesday.
 “Wal-Mart has become emblematic of the anxiety around the country, and the middle-class squeeze.”"

 And the fashion model of the Senate, John Edwards chimes in with: